 Under Alternative 2, the worst-case scenario is 2017 as the result of noise levels generated by construction activities during exempt hours.
-The area sources, and their respective PWLs, found in Table 18, are input into the CadnaA model to generate noise levels at ST, LT, MR, and Bio noise-sensitive sites.
-The noise contours generated by CadnaA for construction activities conducted during 2017 for Alternative 2 can be found in the DEIS/EIR.
-Table 23 displays the resulting $L{\rm eq}$ values at each noise-sensitive receiver.
-The City of Folsom uses the $L{\rm 50}$ metric as its baseline noise criterion, but comparing the $L{\rm eq}$ with the $L{\rm 50}$ results is a conservative model because $L{\rm eq}$ values are always higher than $L{\rm 50}$ values.
+The area sources, and their respective PWLs, found in Table 18, are input into the Cadna/A model to generate noise levels at ST, LT, MR, and Bio noise-sensitive sites.
+Table 25 displays the resulting L{eq} values at each noise-sensitive receiver.
+The City of Folsom uses the L{50} metric as its baseline noise criterion, but comparing the L{eq} with the L{50} results is a conservative model because L{eq} values are always higher than L{50} values.